2022 Tambellini Technology Leadership Award

-- Project Stella - The impetus for Project Stella was a desire to systemize decision-making through machine learning and data analytics, and to design and deliver customized information and decisions to the customers.
+- Project Stella - The impetus for Project Stella was a desire to systemize decision-making through the use of data, and to design and deliver customized information and decisions to the customers.

 - Project Atlas - The goal for Project Atlas was to innovate new solutions as interconnected systems align to institutional goals to support Temple’s vibrant academic community.

 For each of the services we offer, we leverage technology to maximize the efficiency and the effectiveness of the delivery of that service.
 Our notable accomplishments include: